johnstonskj/rust-atelier/atelier-core/README.md

 ## Changes

+**Version 0.2.12**

+* Altered builder logic around "apply" of traits to existing shapes, references, and members.

 **Version 0.2.11**

 * All model builders now use TryFrom instead of From to report errors rather than panic.